peterlamar/cpp-cp-cheatsheet/README.md

 }
-break;                      // Jump out of while, do, or for loop, or switch continue;                   // Jump to bottom of while, do, or for loop return x;                   // Return x from function to caller try { a; }
+break;                      // Jump out of while, do, or for loop, or switch continue;                   // Jump to bottom of while, do, or for loop try { a; }
 catch (T t) { b; }          // If a throws a T, then jump here catch (...) { c; }          // If a throws something else, jump here